opena11y/fae/centos7-configuration.md

 ## Configure `fae-util` service

-The fae-util service is used to load and analyze the pages in websites and runs in the backgound of the server waiting for an evaluation request.
-In centos7 service related scripts go in the `/etc/init.d` directory.
+* The `fae-util` service is used to load and analyze the pages using the Openajax evaluation library for websites.
+* The `fae-util` service runs in the backgound waiting for an evaluation request.
+* In centos7 service scripts go in the `/etc/init.d` directory.
+* You may need to edit the `fae-util` script for the directories associated with your virtual environment and fae2 files

 ```
 $ cd /etc/initd/